mangirishdalvi/Simple-C-deque-template-implementation-in-C/README.md

 ## Sample Usage

-Here's how a deque of integers or strings can be created
+Here's how a simple deque of integers can be created

 ```c++